robinpokorny/transform-props-with/README.md

 ### Merge objects

-Pass an object to automatically merge it with provided props.
+Pass an object to merge it with provided props automatically.

 ```js
 const EnhancedComponent = tx({ stars: 10 })(BaseComponent)